datazoompuc/datazoom.social/README.md

 ## Advanced Identification

+The advanced identifier is saved as `id_rs`.
 On individuals who were not matched on all interviews, we relax some assumptions to increase matching power.
 Under the assumption that the date of birth is often misreported, we take individuals who are either:

 1. Head of the household or their partner